Robust Estimation and Inference in Panels with Interactive Fixed Effects: Implementation

 In our Monte Carlos, we find that $\operatorname{Lind}(A)$ is very small for the weights used in Algorithm \ref{alg: factor model} once $N$ and $T$ are larger than, say, 20.
 Thus, imposing a bound on these weights does not appear to be necessary in practice in the data generating processes we have examined.

 \end{remark}

 \begin{remark}[Standard error] The standard error $\widehat{\se}^2=\sum_{i=1}^N\sum_{t=1}^T A_{it}^2\hat U_{{\rm pre},it}^2$ assumes that $U_{it}$ is uncorrelated across $i$ and $t$, but allows for heteroskedasticity.
 Such an assumption will be reasonable if $\Gamma_{it}$ captures all of the dependence in errors for the outcome.
-However, incorporating all dependence in $\Gamma_{it}$ may lead to an unnecessarily conservative choice of $C$ (either directly in Case \ref{a_priori_bound_case} or through the bound on the number of factors in Case \ref{preliminary_estimate_case}).
-To avoid such conservative bounds on $\Gamma$, one can incorporate any dependence that is not directly correlated with $X_{it}$ into the error term $U_{it}$, and allow for such dependence when constructing the standard error. \end{remark}
+However, incorporating all dependence in $\Gamma_{it}$ may lead to an unnecessarily conservative choice of the upper bound $R$ on the number of factors, leading to a wider CI.
+To avoid such conservative bounds on $\Gamma$, one can incorporate any dependence that is not directly correlated with $X_{it}$ into the error term $U_{it}$, and allow for such dependence when constructing the standard error.
+For example, to allow for (arbitrary) time dependence of $U_{it}$ (while maintaining uncorrelatedness across $i$), one could simply use clustered standard errors (see, e.g., \citealp{arellano1987computing,hansen2007asymptotic})